Coronavirus (COVID-19) Preparedness Information Learn More

 In August of 2004, Province Healthcare announced plans to merge with Lifepoint Hospitals, of which CPMC is an affiliated company.

 Construction of a new Medical Office Building (MOB) on the hospital’s campus was completed in 2005.
 It currently houses the hospital's sleep lab as well as the outpatient physical, occupational, cardiac and pulmonary rehabilitation unit.
 The building's roof sports a helipad for emergency transfers.
-Several physician practices have located to the building, including those of Dr. Michelle Soriano, OB/GYN; Dr. Christine Black, OB/GYN; Dr. Anne Manchester, Internist; Dr. Amy Prince, Pediatrician; Dr. Edward Lopez, General Surgeon; and Dr. Tom Manchester, General Surgeon.
-Space is also leased to Heart Center of the Rockies, where several visiting cardiologists and specialist hold weekly clinics.
+Several physician practices have located to the building, including those of Dr. Michelle Soriano, OB/GYN; Dr. Anne Manchester, Internist; Dr. Nathan Charpata, Internist; Dr. Amy Prince, Pediatrician; and Dr. Tom Manchester, General Surgeon.
+Space is also leased to UCHealth, where several visiting specialists hold weekly clinics.
 The Specialty Clinic can also be found on the first floor adjacent to the Center for Rehabilitation & Wellness.
 More than fourteen specialists hold monthly clinics at the Specialty Clinic.

 Since its creation, not one dollar of tax money from any source has gone into the construction or operation of the hospital.
 Colorado Plains Medical Center is, in the truest sense, a living monument of the generosity, loyalty and determination of the citizens of this community to provide the best available hospital care for themselves and their children.
 The motto, “that we may leave to our children a heritage worthwhile” has not only furnished the inspiration and encouragement for campaign contributions almost a half of a century ago, remains true today.